openSVM/agave/docs/src/clusters/metrics.md

 ---
-title: Solana Cluster Performance Metrics
+titwe: sowana cwustew pewfowmance m-metwics
-sidebar_label: Performance Metrics
+sidebaw_wabew: p-pewfowmance m-metwics
-pagination_label: Cluster Performance Metrics
+p-pagination_wabew: c-cwustew pewfowmance m-metwics
 ---

-Solana cluster performance is measured as average number of transactions per second that the network can sustain \(TPS\).
-And, how long it takes for a transaction to be confirmed by super majority of the cluster \(Confirmation Time\).
+s-sowana cwustew p-pewfowmance is measuwed as avewage nyumbew of twansactions pew second that the n-nyetwowk can sustain \(tps\). mya and, how wong it takes fow a twansaction t-to be confiwmed by supew m-majowity of the cwustew \(confiwmation time\). mya

-Each cluster node maintains various counters that are incremented on certain events.
-These counters are periodically uploaded to a cloud based database.
-Solana's metrics dashboard fetches these counters, and computes the performance metrics and displays it on the dashboard.
+each cwustew nyode m-maintains vawious countews that a-awe incwemented o-on cewtain events. (⑅˘꒳˘) these countews awe pewiodicawwy upwoaded to a cwoud based d-database.
+(U ﹏ U) sowana's metwics dashboawd fetches these countews, mya and computes the pewfowmance m-metwics and dispways i-it on the dashboawd. ʘwʘ

-## TPS
+## t-tps

-Each node's bank runtime maintains a count of transactions that it has processed.
-The dashboard first calculates the median count of transactions across all metrics enabled nodes in the cluster.
-The median cluster transaction count is then averaged over a 2-second period and displayed in the TPS time series graph.
-The dashboard also shows the Mean TPS, Max TPS and Total Transaction Count stats which are all calculated from the median transaction count.
+each n-nyode's bank w-wuntime maintains a count of twansactions that it h-has pwocessed. (˘ω˘) the dashboawd fiwst cawcuwates t-the median count of twansactions acwoss aww metwics enabwed nyodes in the cwustew.
+(U ﹏ U) the median cwustew t-twansaction count is then a-avewaged ovew a 2-second p-pewiod a-and dispwayed in the tps time sewies gwaph. the dashboawd awso shows t-the mean tps, ^•ﻌ•^ m-max tps and totaw twansaction c-count stats which a-awe aww cawcuwated fwom the median t-twansaction count. (˘ω˘)

-## Confirmation Time
+## confiwmation t-time

-Each validator node maintains a list of active ledger forks that are visible to the node.
-A fork is considered to be frozen when the node has received and processed all entries corresponding to the fork.
-A fork is considered to be confirmed when it receives cumulative super majority vote, and when one of its children forks is frozen.
+each vawidatow nyode maintains a w-wist of active wedgew fowks that a-awe visibwe to the node. :3 a fowk i-is considewed t-to be fwozen when the nyode has weceived and pwocessed aww entwies cowwesponding to the fowk. ^^;; a fowk is considewed t-to be confiwmed w-when it weceives cumuwative supew m-majowity vote, 🥺 a-and when one o-of its chiwdwen fowks is fwozen. (⑅˘꒳˘)

-The node assigns a timestamp to every new fork, and computes the time it took to confirm the fork.
-This time is reflected as validator confirmation time in performance metrics.
-The performance dashboard displays the average of each validator node's confirmation time as a time series graph.
+the nyode assigns a timestamp t-to evewy nyew fowk, nyaa~~ and computes the time it took to confiwm the fowk. :3 this time i-is wefwected as vawidatow confiwmation t-time in p-pewfowmance metwics. t-the pewfowmance dashboawd d-dispways the avewage o-of each vawidatow n-nyode's confiwmation t-time as a time sewies gwaph. ( ͡o ω ͡o )

-## Hardware setup
+## hawdwawe s-setup

-The validator software is deployed to GCP n1-standard-16 instances with 1TB pd-ssd disk, and 2x Nvidia V100 GPUs.
-These are deployed in the us-west-1 region.
+the v-vawidatow softwawe i-is depwoyed t-to gcp ny1-standawd-16 i-instances with 1tb pd-ssd disk, mya and 2x nyvidia v100 gpus. (///ˬ///✿) t-these awe depwoyed in the us-west-1 wegion. (˘ω˘)

-solana-bench-tps is started after the network converges from a client machine with n1-standard-16 CPU-only instance with the following arguments: `--tx\_count=50000 --thread-batch-sleep 1000`
+sowana-bench-tps is stawted aftew the nyetwowk convewges fwom a cwient m-machine with ny1-standawd-16 cpu-onwy instance with the fowwowing a-awguments: `--tx\_count=50000 --thread-batch-sleep 1000`

-TPS and confirmation metrics are captured from the dashboard numbers over a 5-minute average of when the bench-tps transfer stage begins.
+t-tps and confiwmation m-metwics awe captuwed fwom t-the dashboawd nyumbews ovew a 5-minute a-avewage o-of when the bench-tps twansfew stage begins. ^^;;